Skip to main contentBack to Top

 Why Augusta?

-Proximity to industry experts at the Georgia Cyber Center increases internship and networking opportunities by putting you shoulder-to-shoulder with professionals in the field.
+Proximity to industry experts at the 332,000 sq. ft.
+Georgia Cyber Center increases internship and networking opportunities by putting you shoulder-to-shoulder with professionals in the field.

 As a designated Center of Academic Excellence in the area of cyber defense, Augusta University is home to the Center for Cybersecurity.

-Activities like the Cybertronic Makers Club and internships give students the opportunity to network with their peers as well as put their skills to work.
+Student activities like the Cyber Defense Team and the Upsilon Pi Epsilon honor society give students opportunities to network with their peers as well as put their skills to the test in hacking competitions.

 The Future Starts Here